lukehayes/mocha/readme.md

 # Mocha

-Project starting as a simple annotation parser with the end goal of making a static site generator.
+Project starting as a simple annotation parser(like Symfony or Doctrine) with the end goal of making a static site generator.

 #### Todo List